There are several things to keep in mind when you are finding an apartment in New York:

 Facebook groups: Undoubtedly for me the best … They are groups in which people hang their offers such us: I rent a room in this site for ‘X’ time.
 The good thing is that you can see the profile of the person who rents it, etc … The best thing is to write a post describing what you are looking for, with your budget, priority location (manhattan, Brooklyn …), rental time, etc. People who have something that can fit you will write you directly through FB and that’s it.
 The best and most active is Gypsy housing NYC.

-At first it seems complicated but it’s worth it!
-Once you’re settled you feel like you’re in a neighborhood even if the city is so big!
+At first, it seems complicated but it’s worth it!
+Once you’re settled you feel like you’re in a neighbourhood even if the city is so big!